DiwakarSMIT/201900048_SL-LAB/README.md

 Regd No. 201900048

-This repository was created as an Lab assigment for SL LAB-10
+This repository was created as a lab assigment for SL LAB-10

 It contains a calculator app created in the prevous lab.